ssmi8/Fighting-for-Par/README.md

 ### Video

 * The looping video of a golf course is used as a hero image and was selected to look similar to the websites I found during my research, which gives the user an immediate understanding of what the website is about.
-* This video is on a continuous link and has no sound.
+* This video is on a continuous loop and has no sound.

 <img src="/assets/ux-files/video-screenshot.png" width="auto" height="auto">